-- Saving millions of lives a year and significantly reducing other illnesses. - Improving food security. - Expanding energy access for the billion forced to depend on solid biomass.
+- Saving millions of lives a year and significantly reducing other illnesses. - Improving food security. - Expanding access to sustainable energy for the billions forced to depend on traditional cooking and heating fuels.

-Preventing growth in the other SLCP, HFCs, can avoid additional future warming of at least 0.1°C by 2050, adding 20% more avoided warming to the ~0.5°C warming avoided from reductions in black carbon and ozone.
+Preventing growth in the other SLCP, HFCs, can increase the warming prevented by 2050 to ~0.6°C and can prevent an additional ~0.4°C warming by 2100.
 Reductions in all of these SLCPs can be achieved quickly, and in most cases by using existing technologies and existing laws and institutions.

 Using existing technologies and institutions to reduce these non- CO_2 climate pollutants may offer the best near-term protection for the countries that are most vulnerable to climate change impacts, including island nations, countries with low-lying coastal areas, and agriculture-dependent countries in Asia and Africa already suffering droughts, floods, and shifting rainfall.
-Slowing the rate of climate change and reducing near-term impacts is a critical complement to adaptation strategies and to sustainable development, with the potential to provide global benefits for climate, crops, and health valued at \$5.9 trillion annually, starting in 2030
+Slowing the rate of climate change and reducing near-term impacts is a critical complement to adaptation strategies and to sustainable development, with the potential to provide global benefits for climate, crops, and health valued at \$5.9 trillion annually, starting in 2030.

-All of the SLCPs are being addressed in the Climate and Clean Air Coalition (CCAC) to Reduce Short-Lived Climate Pollutants, comprised of developing and developed countries, along with UNEP, UNDP, the European Commission, and the World Bank.9 The G8 countries joined the Coalition and their leaders requested the World Bank to conduct a study of how best to integrate SLCP reductions in its programs.
+Each of these four SLCPs are being addressed in the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC).
+The CCAC is comprised of developing and developed countries, along with UNEP, UNDP, the European Commission, and the World Bank, as well as non-governmental organizations.
+The G8 countries joined the Coalition and their leaders requested the World Bank to conduct a study of how best to integrate SLCP reductions in its programs.

-In addition to being included in the CCAC, HFCs are addressed in the Rio + 20 declaration, The Future We Want, where leaders supported phasing down their production and use.10 Such a phase down can be achieved through the Montreal Protocol, while simultaneously improving the energy efficiency of refrigerators, air conditioners, and other equipment and products that use these chemicals, thus reducing CO2 emissions as well.
-The Federated States of Micronesia has made a formal proposal to amend the Montreal Protocol to do this, as have the North American Parties (Mexico, Canada, and the U.S.).11 As of 2013 more than 100 Parties have expressed support.12 Action at national and regional levels, including in the European Union, also can help reduce HFCs, as can voluntary efforts.
+In addition to being included in the CCAC, HFCs are addressed in the Rio + 20 declaration, The Future We Want, where leaders supported phasing down HFC production and use.10 Such a phase down can be achieved through the Montreal Protocol, while simultaneously improving the energy efficiency of refrigerators, air conditioners, and other equipment and products that use these chemicals, thus reducing CO2 emissions as well.
+The Federated States of Micronesia has made a formal proposal to amend the Montreal Protocol to do this, as have the North American Parties (Mexico, Canada, and the U.S.).11 As of 2013 more than 100 Parties have expressed support.12 Action at national and regional levels, such as the European Union's regulatory efforts, also can help reduce HFCs, as can voluntary efforts.